Communication

 NHS provision

 Many students are also referred to the NHS Speech and Language Therapy Service to identify specific needs, support strategies and communication targets.
-The NHS Speech and Language provision has changed over the years and the core service that is provided by the Speech and Language Therapists to referred students is:
+The NHS Speech and Language provision consists of:

 • Assessment of need usually at school